pabmonrol/PDIH-pabmonrol/README.md

-# Practical content of the subject Peripherals and Human Interface Devices
+# Practical content of the subject Peripherals and Human Interface Devices (PDIH)
 ## Seminars
 * [Seminar 1](./Seminar-1)